 Like Kant, Popper was interested in a transcendental and regulative philosophy, and, more so than Kant, he hailed science as the paradigm of intellectual activity.
 But by 1928 he was still holding a commitment to inductivism.
 In 1928 Popper finished his doctoral dissertation, ‘On the Methodological Problem of Cognitive Psychology’.
 There, Popper set out to understand the relations between logic, biology and psychology in the production of knowledge and, to that effect, to outline the methodological preconditions of cognitive psychology.
 Two alternative views of psychology were available to Popper through his two doctoral examiners, Karl Bühler and Moritz Schlick.

 Schlick represented Gestalt theory as psychology within the reductive framework of physicalism, that is, rejecting the existence of autonomous entities, laws and methods of psychology.
 Bühler's career was central to Austrian psychology and to Red Vienna culture.
-After an assistantship with Stumpf in his Berlin's laboratory, Bühler had come out, along with Otto Selz and Max Wertheimer, of the research laboratory of Ostwald Külpe in Würtzburg.
+After an assistantship with Stumpf in his Berlin's laboratory, Bühler had emerged, along with Otto Selz and Max Wertheimer, from the research laboratory of Ostwald Külpe in Würtzburg.
 With Külpe he had engaged in empirical research on thought processes—contra Wundt's atomistic psychology-, with special attention to imageless thought and the importance of language.
 He subsequently moved with Külpe to Bonn and eventually replaced him in Munich in 1915.
 In 1912 Bühler had originally contributed to Gestalt psychology with the discussion of simple Gestalt forms involved in the perception of proportions of geometrical figures and ended concentrating on his cognitive phenomenon of the ‘aha experience’, a sudden insight in problem solving.
 Interested in the same phenomenon, Charlotte Malachowski was encouraged by Stumpf to join Bühler in Munich, where she became his wife.
 They collaborated on a project to study the mental development of children, ending with intelligent learning through language.
 The results appeared in his The Mental Development of the Child (1918), which immediately became the standard reference on the subject.

 In Vienna, Otto Glöckel, founder of the world-renowned Vienna School Reform movement and president of the Vienna School Board, offered to fund for the Bühlers a psychological laboratory.
 After Karl Bühler had lost to Köhler the appointment to the Berlin posts, he ended up assuming in 1923 the directorship of the newly funded Psychological Institute of Vienna.
 From the Institute the Bühlers became central to Red Vienna culture.
 They taught at the Pedagogical Academy of Vienna.
 In addition, she focused on children education and psychological welfare.
 His interest in language and philosophy brought him closer to Schlick (Wittgenstein's sister Margaret organized social occasions for Wittgenstein, the Bühlers and the Schlicks to meet) and he encouraged his students to attend Vienna Circle seminars (Egon Brunswick, Elsa Frankel, Marie Jahoda, Paul Lazersfeld, Rudolf Ekstein and Edith Weisskopf).
 Then in 1927 he published Die Krise der Psychologie (The Crisis of Psychology).
 In the book, Bühler argued that the problem of explaining the social significance of language showed that psychology has lost the complexity and richness required to synthesize three levels of psychology: experience, behavior and intellectual structure (Bühler 1927, Hacohen 2000 and Humphrey 1951).
 A framework was needed for unifying the different narrow ‘schools’ of psychology: Behaviorism, Gestalt theory, psychoanalysis, associationism, and humanistic psychology.
 They were deficient in their narrow domain of application.
 The unity of psychology demanded methodological pluralism at the point of cooperation.